ai-chen2050/llm-in-tee/README.md

 * AMD SEV
 * or Nvidia Confidential Computing GPU

+The Llm-In-TEE use the [llama.cpp](https://github.com/ggerganov/llama.cpp) as it's large AI models executor.

 Second core module verifiable logic clock is an implementation of Chronos's TEE backend.

 The Chronos is a novel logical clock system designed for open networks with Byzantine participants, offering improved fault tolerance and performance.
 Please refer to [hetu chronos](https://github.com/hetu-project/chronos) repository for more details.